chembience/docker-postgres-rdkit/README.md

 ## How to configure the database

 There are no particular changes made with regard to Postgres in comparison to the parent version of this GitHub repository.
-Hence, it can be configured the way it is described at [the official-images repository](https://hub.docker.com/_/postgres/).
+Hence, it should be configurable the way it is described at [the official-images repository](https://hub.docker.com/_/postgres/).

 ## How to start a database instance and use the RDKit extension